Trusted by many leading companies.

 Product life cycle management (PLM) is an information system that helps coordinate the information, data and processes associated with the development of a product throughout its life cycle.
 PLM focuses on the entire life cycle of a product, from concept through end-of-life.

-When this data is managed throughout multiple data silos, the data is updated in one system but the changes are not reflected in other systems.
+In today’s globalized manufacturing environment, product development is often done in various locations.
+Partners and vendors are globally dispersed, making communication and data sharing much more of a challenge.
+When this data is managed throughout multiple data silos, data can be updated in one system and the changes not reflected in other systems.
 This ultimately results in data inefficiencies, rework and inconsistencies throughout product development, leading to dollars and revenue lost for your company.

 Why can’t one system ‘do it all’?

+Integrating product data is a challenge for even the most proficient company.
+If you were to fully centralize your data (choose one PLM system), then you would be ‘locked in’ to your chosen system and this would prevent future viability of your PLM.
 Productivity suffers when an end-user is limited to only one tool, which usually requires cumbersome manual integrations.
 Point-to-point integrations do not scale properly and eventually leave you with budget constraints and limited ability to respond to change.
 When data is duplicated throughout multiple systems, compatibility issues and unsynchronized processing time will most likely occur.
 What does this mean for your company?

 Incompatible, unsynchronized data leads to inconsistencies in product development and the rework of incorrectly manufactured parts.
 This additional work means that you will spend more money, more time and more resources on an integration.

+As PLM vendors work to keep your data siloed in their system, how can you work efficiently when your data is stored elsewhere: in other business units, other departments – perhaps even other countries?
 To add to the complexities of integration, smart connected products and blockchain technology have revolutionized product development.
 These tools provide first rate security and real time data access, but they also add a level of data management to your product development processes.
 How will you incorporate these into your processes?